 The New Year is often a time to buckle back in to healthier habits after our holiday indulgences, and “eating healthier” or losing weight.
 You might be considering some changes to your routine, and that’s great.
-Booty Quake and I are here to help, with a brand new “Derby Fuel Clean Eating System” that we’re really excited to share with you (more on that below).
+Booty Quake and I are here to help, with the “Derby Fuel Clean Eating System” that we’re really excited to share with you (more on that below).

 But regardless of whether you’re following our plan, someone else’s, or your own, there are some key steps to crushing your derby nutrition goals.

 Answer these questions to make sure you’re choosing your destination thoughtfully, and you’re on the right road to success: